 The last half of the year defied all logic, and the activity has continued into 2021.
 However, I expect another good year for Florida land in 2021.
 Still, many unknown factors can affect the land market, For Instance, a new presidential administration, tax reforms, and potential changes to 1031 exchange guidelines.

 Interest rates also play a significant role in real estate trends.
 The Feds current policy of maintaining historically low interest rates undoubtedly helped fuel economic recovery during the pandemic and the demand for real estate.
 That approach may shift in 2021.
 We will have to see what happens.

 About the Lay of the Land Market Report

-Now in its ninth-annual edition, the Lay of the Land Market Report continues to be the single source of verified Florida land sales information.
+Now in its tenth-annual edition, the Lay of the Land Market Report continues to be the single source of verified Florida land sales information.
 We provide data to landowners that can be accurately interpreted and applied, leading to more informed, relevant decisions.

 Targeting ten property types in our report, we work diligently to capture all land sales for each category.
 We partner with a network of appraisers and land professionals to vet the data and bring you accurate information.
 The result is the most comprehensive view of Florida land values in the industry today.

-The Lay of the Land Market Report is the culmination of a significant investment in process, technology, and people.
+The Lay of the Land Market Report is the culmination of a significant investment in processes, technology, and people.
 We appreciate the experienced and impressive team of appraisers, land professionals, and staff who contributed many hours and considerable effort to produce this publication.